Top 8 Things To Do in Downtown Salt Lake

 See a New Side of Salt Lake

 Downtown Salt Lake, like most cities’ downtowns, is a hub for business, arts, entertainment, dining, and nightlife.
 Young professionals are moving to this neighborhood in droves to be close to transit and occupy dozens of new apartment buildings and condos, a hip new restaurant or bar opens seemingly every day, Greenbikes cruise from shop to shop, and exciting events hit the city center night after night.
 But amid all the urban action, historic Temple Square remains the most visited attraction in the city, and views of the venerable Wasatch Mountains can be had from almost every street corner, giving downtown Salt Lake a unique feeling of rootedness and ruggedness.
 When it comes to planning out your day and night downtown, there’s a lot to choose from.
 Here are a few crowd favorites.
-If you're looking for the best food and drink in downtown Salt Lake, look here.
+Don't miss your chance to check some of the best food and drink in downtown Salt Lake.

 Brand spanking new and quite a sight to see, this performing arts theater books everything from Broadway musicals to bluegrass bands to big name comedians.